 Outside of Antwerp Central Station

 I did everything on this list in a little over a half day.
-I had given myself a full day to explore Antwerp, but the rain and cold weather wore me down.
+I had given myself a one day in Antwerp to explore, but the rain and cold weather wore me down.
 The more museums you plan to visit, the more time you’ll need in Antwerp.

 Getting to Antwerp